jgraichen/salt-tower/README.md

 Advanced and flexible `ext_pillar` that gives access to pillar values while processing, provides merge functionality and utilizes salts own template engines.

 Salt tower is inspired by [pillarstack](https://github.com/bbinet/pillarstack).
-It reuses the concept of a top file and utilizes salt renderers.
+It reuses the concept of a [top file](#top-file) and utilizes salt renderers.
 Therefore Salt Tower supports all engines including YAML, Jinja and Python, as well as chaining engines together.
+Improved [renderers for plain text and YAML](#yamlet-renderer) are included too.

 Each tower data file is passed the current processed pillars.
 They can therefore access previously defined values.
+Data files can include other files that are all merged together.

-Salt Tower is designed to completely replace the usual pillar repository.
+Salt Tower is designed to completely replace the usual pillar repository or can be utilized beside the usual pillar e.g. to bootstrap a salt master itself.

 ## Installation

-The extension files `tower.py` and (optional) the renderers must be placed in the salt extension directory.
+The extension files `tower.py` and the renderers must be placed in the salt extension directory.

 ### Install with Git